Optimal exploration of random walks with local bias on networks: Random walks on networks

 In this relation, we see that $\mathcal{T}$ is a global time that gives the weighted average of the number of steps to reach any node of the network.
-This quantity has been implemented to characterize different random walk dynamics on networks \cite{ReviewJCN_2021,FractionalBook2019}.
+In the following, we use the global time $\mathcal{T}$ to quantify the capacity of the random walker to explore the network using the eigenvalues and eigenvectors of the transition matrix \cite{ReviewJCN_2021,FractionalBook2019}.
+Other alternatives for a global characterization of the dynamics may include mixing times of Markov chains \cite{BlanchardBook2011} or the cover time defined as the time a random walker requires to visit every node in the network at least once \cite{Brockmann2017}.